mdfarhaan/cryptorayX/README.md

-# Crypto Flash
+# CryptorayX
-#### Crypto Flash is a Lightweight Python module to get Crypto currency prices
+#### CryptorayX is a Lightweight Python module to get Crypto currency prices
 ##### This module uses the WazirX Public API